duarteocarmo/mistral-doc/README.md

 Replace `<your_hf_token>` with your actual Hugging Face token.

 5. Create your config.
 My example is in `configs/mistral-doc-instruct.yml` (especially wandb and hf sections)
+6. Get a runpod machine with a GPU using [this](https://runpod.io/gsc?template=v2ickqhz9s&ref=6i7fkpdz) link (get a machine with at least 40 GB of VRAM) - if you use the link, [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl?tab=readme-ov-file) should already be installed